-This new cross-disciplinary Center, headquartered at the MacMillan Center, also seeks to transcend the Humanities and Social Sciences divide, bringing together a diverse complement of scholars to answer large questions that help us better understand the world we inhabit and seek to influence.
+This new cross-disciplinary Center, headquartered in the European Studies Council at the MacMillan Center, also seeks to transcend the Humanities and Social Sciences divide, bringing together a diverse complement of scholars to answer large questions that help us better understand the world we inhabit and seek to influence.
 The Center’s scholars aim to create an environment in which we can learn from one another’s methodological expertise and substantive knowledge, and in which intellectual risks and experimentation are actively encouraged.

 The centerpiece of CHESS is the weekly Friday workshop in which we will collectively discuss pre-circulated papers from disciplines.
 In addition the Center supports two annual conferences: a Spring gathering focused on a general topic of interest and an annual Winter graduate student conference.
 The Center